10xjs/form/docs/docs/installation.md

 };
 ```

-Validation errors can also be returned from the [`onSubmit` handler](/docs/api/interfaces/formoptions#onsubmit) by returning a [`SubmitValidationError`](/docs/api/classes/submitvalidationerror) instance.
+Validation errors can also be returned from the [`onSubmit` handler](/docs/api/interfaces/formoptions#onsubmit) by returning a failing [`SubmitResult`](/docs/api/types/submitresult) object containing `{ok: false, errors: [validation errors]}`.
 This provides a mechanism to integrate API validation errors and to handle more expensive or async local validation operations.

 The `onSubmit` callback must return a [`SubmitResult`](/docs/api/types/submitresult) value (or a `Promise` resolving a `SubmitResult` value) with `ok` and `data`/`error` properties.